LucasESBS/vega/README.md

 * A GMT file specifying the gene module variables (GMVs) and gene membership, eg. from MSigDB

 ## Differential GMVs activity
-VEGA provides statistical analysis of the latent variable after training.
+VEGA provides a statistical framework for identifying differentially activated GMVs.
+See vega-reproducibility github for examples.

 ## Reproducing paper results
 VEGA manuscript results can be reproduced using [the following code](https://github.com/LucasESBS/vega-reproducibility).